Have you ever made cheese before? What about yogurt, kefir, or buttermilk?

 3. Soak Your Dried Beans

 Beans are really good for us.
 I never realized that until I was older because growing up we didn’t eat a lot of dried beans.

 But now that I’m older (and I married a man that loves beans) we eat them regularly.
 So why not take them a step further and soak the beans in whey prior to cooking?
 These uses for whey should also help the beans become easier for my body to process as well.

 We actually don’t eat a lot of nuts around our house.
 Peanut butter is usually as far as it goes because of how large our family is and how expensive nuts have become.

 But if you eat a lot of nuts, you might want to consider soaking them in whey prior to eating.
 It will help with the digestion of them.

 5. Use it in Your Pizza Crust

-You are going to learn throughout this list that whey can be a substitute in almost any recipe that calls for water, milk, or buttermilk.
+You are going to learn throughout this list that the uses of whey includes using it as a substitute in almost any recipe that calls for water, milk, or buttermilk.